 2.2.
-A Topological Marker in Position Space
+A topological marker in position space.

-The TKNN approach to the quantum Hall effect [82] established that the Hall conductivity, as given by the Kubo formula for linear response, is always an integer in units of $\frac{e^2}{h} = \frac{1}{2\pi}$ .
-Shortly after, the topological origin of such an integer has been recognized [4,78], thus establishing a Transport-Topology Correspondence: For gapped periodic magnetic systems, the Hall conductivity equals (up to a universal constant) the Chern number $c_1(P)$ of the (magnetic) Bloch bundle correspondence and the existence of a non-trivial topology only rely on the breaking of TRS, thus paving the way to the flourishing new field of topological insulators [35, 36].
+The TKNN approach to the quantum Hall effect [?] established that the Hall conductivity, as given by the Kubo formula for linear response, is always an integer in units of $\frac{e^2}{h} = \frac{1}{2\pi}$.
+Shortly after, the topological origin of such an integer has been recognized [?, ?], thus establishing a Transport-Topology Correspondence: for gapped periodic magnetic systems, the Hall conductivity equals (up to a universal constant) the Chern number $c_1(P)$ of the (magnetic) Bloch bundle corresponding to the Fermi projection.
+Later, Haldane noticed that such a correspondence and the existence of a non-trivial topology only rely on the breaking of TRS, thus paving the way to the flourishing new field of topological insulators [?, ?].

-The former Transport-Topology Correspondence for periodic systems has been later extended to non-periodic models, either by methods from noncommutative geometry [6,7,66], or by using the index of a pair of projections [5,6].
-As mentioned in the Introduction, in the non-periodic setting the Chern number is replaced by the Chern character C(P), given by formula (1.3) [6,7].
+The former Transport-Topology Correspondence for periodic systems has been later extended to non-periodic models, either by methods from non-commutative geometry [?, ?, ?], or by using the index of a pair of projections [?, ?].
+As mentioned in the Introduction, in the non-periodic setting the Chern number is replaced by the Chern character C(P), given by formula (??) [?, ?].
 Its main advantage is that it provides a topological marker defined in position space, with no reference to a quasi-momentum space which is available only in a periodic setting.